 Michael L. López, Ph.D. is co-PI of the Center and co-lead of its Advancing Research efforts, both in partnership with Dr. Guzman.
 He also leads the Building Research Capacity activities.
-Dr. López is principal associate at Abt Associates and a national expert with over 25 years of experience conducting applied early childhood research, with an emphasis on low-income and culturally and linguistically diverse populations.
-Prior to joining Abt, he was executive director of the National Center for Latino Child and Family Research, where he: (1) co-authored of a book reviewing the psychometric properties of language and literacy measures used with Spanish-speaking, dual-language learner preschoolers; (2) Served as a co-PI for the National Migrant and Seasonal Head Start Survey Design Project; (3) co-authored a study examining psychometric characteristics of the Classroom Assessment Scoring System (CLASS) used to assess teacher–child interactions within preschool classrooms serving dual language learners; (4) served as co-Investigator for a measurement development study: “Extending the Cultural and Linguistic Validity of the Adjustment Scales for Preschool Intervention (ASPI) for Low-Income, Latino Children and (5) served as a research consultant to First 5 LA on development of an evaluation strategy for a $600 million universal preschool initiative within Los Angeles County.
+Dr. López is a Vice President in the Early Childhood and Development department at NORC and a national expert with over 25 years of experience conducting applied early childhood research, with an emphasis on low-income and culturally and linguistically diverse populations.
+Prior to joining NORC, Dr. López was a principal associate at Abt Associates conducting early childhood research.
+Previously, he was executive director of the National Center for Latino Child and Family Research, where he: (1) co-authored a book reviewing the psychometric properties of language and literacy measures used with Spanish-speaking, dual-language learner preschoolers; (2) served as a co-PI for the National Migrant and Seasonal Head Start Survey Design Project; (3) co-authored a study examining psychometric characteristics of the Classroom Assessment Scoring System (CLASS) used to assess teacher–child interactions within preschool classrooms serving dual language learners; (4) served as co-Investigator for a measurement development study: “Extending the Cultural and Linguistic Validity of the Adjustment Scales for Preschool Intervention (ASPI) for Low-Income, Latino Children; and (5) served as a research consultant to First 5 LA on development of an evaluation strategy for a $600 million universal preschool initiative within Los Angeles County.
 Before that, Dr. López directed ACF’s Child Outcomes Research and Evaluation team, where he developed and headed large-scale, national early childhood research studies, including the National Head Start Impact Study.
 While at ACF, he oversaw two mentoring and professional development programs: the Head Start Graduate Student Research Scholars and Society for Research in Child Development Policy Research Fellowship programs.
 Across his various positions, he has established numerous strategic, collaborative partnerships and leveraged coalitions with key federal and non-federal entities that share a common emphasis on early childhood and child and family well-being.
 Learn more about Dr. López and his research.
 Contact Dr. López.

 Lisa A. Gennetian, Ph.D. is a co-investigator of the Center and leads the Poverty Reduction and Self-Sufficiency Area.
-Dr. Gennetian is an Associate Research Scientist at New York University’s Institute for Human Development and Social Change, and a senior researcher at the National Bureau of Economic Research.
+Dr. Gennetian is a Research Professor at New York University’s Institute for Human Development and Social Change.
 Her current work focuses on the impact of income instability on the lives of poor families and their children, and implications for the design of social assistance programs.
 She has served as PI on several large multi-year federal and state funded initiatives including, most recently, the National Study of Early Care and Education, the Moving to Opportunity Study, which examines the long-term effects of housing vouchers and neighborhood poverty on adult and youth well-being, and the Behavioral Interventions to Advance Self-Sufficiency project, which applies and pilots behavioral economic informed design in social programs.
 Dr. Gennetian’s research with the Center encompasses investigations of racial/ethnic differences in the economic behavior of parents and implications on the well-being of their children.
 Learn more about Dr. Gennetian and her research.
 Contact Dr. Gennetian.